wighawag/stratagems/README.md

 Stratagems is thus first and foremost a social game.
 Its main inspiration is [conquest.eth](https://conquest.game) who successfully created a deeply social game out of simple mechanics.
 Stratagems explores this further by having even simpler rules.
 It also reduces the gas cost to a minimum by spreading the actions over a week.
 It works because most of the game plays out in the conversations and strategies happening among the players.

-While maximally on-chain, Stratagems scales with player by offering compelling off-chain gameplay with the social complexity associated with it.
+While maximally on-chain, Stratagems scales with players by offering compelling off-chain gameplay thanks to its associated social complexity.

 ## How do you play ?